ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 {NOTE: }

-With this approach, you can choose exactly what is exposed, including redacting personal information, hiding details, etc. Because the ETL process is unidirectional, this also protects the source data from modifications made on the new database.
+With this approach, you can choose exactly what is exposed, including redacting personal information, hiding details, etc. Because the ETL process is unidirectional, this also protects the source data from modifications made to the new database.
 On the other hand, ETLs are ongoing tasks, so changes made to data in the source database will be reflected automatically in the destination database.

 Together, ETL and dedicated databases can be used for fine-grained filtration, but that tends to be the exception, rather than the rule.